 Ms. Ramos-Montigny earned her Bachelor of Science Degree at Pan American University in Edinburg, Texas.
 Her father, Ysidro, helped educate the family of nine children despite his limited education.
 The Ramos family produced a businessman, an attorney, nurses, educators, a legal secretary, and an auto mechanic.
 When her first born son, Gerard, was three years old she attended Grand Valley State University where she earned her Master of Science Degree in Allendale, Michigan with emphasis in Bilingual Education.

-First and foremost an educator, Ms. Ramos-Montigny worked for the Michigan Public Schools for thirty-six (36) years.
+First and foremost an educator, Ms. Ramos-Montigny worked for the Michigan Public Schools for 36 years.
 As a senior at Pan American University, Ms. Ramos-Montigny was recruited to teach in the Migrant Education Program in the state of Michigan.
-This was her first assignment . . . working with students and families who, like herself, harvested a variety of crops.
-Her dream to return to the beautiful state she left a few years before came to a reality!
+This was her first assignment working with students and families who, like herself, harvested a variety of crops.
+Her dream to return to the beautiful state she left a few years before became a reality!

 The Committee to Honor Cesar E. Chavez was founded in the year 2000 by dedicated community volunteers.
-Ms. Ramos has served as the chairperson for twelve (12) years.
+Ms. Ramos has served as the chairperson for 17 years.
 The Committee is committed to host an annual Social Justice March/Community Gathering, Cinco de Mayo Celebration, and the Scholarship/Awards Gala.
 The Committee dedicates most of its work to advance the educational goals of Hispanic students pursuing a college education.
-For the past eight (8) years six annual $1,000 scholarships have been presented to students attending Grand Rapids Community College.
-The Cesar E. Chavez Unity Committee was organized on January 24, 2012 to partner with the Committee to Honor Cesar E. Chavez in order to enhance our mission in a broader scope united with Aquinas College, Davenport University, Ferris State University, Grand Rapids Community College, Grand Rapids Public Museum, Grand Rapids Public Schools and Grand Valley State University.
-Next year, Davenport University will present the first Cesar E. Chavez, “Si Se Puede” Scholarship at the annual Gala.
+For the past 13 years six annual $1,000 scholarships have been presented to students attending Grand Rapids Community College.
+The Cesar E. Chavez Unity Committee was organized on January 24, 2012 to partner with the Committee to Honor Cesar E. Chavez in order to enhance the mission in a broader scope united with Aquinas College, Davenport University, Ferris State University, Grand Rapids Community College, Grand Rapids Public Museum, Grand Rapids Public Schools and Grand Valley State University.
+As an off shoot from the Committee, in 2012, Davenport University launched the Cesar E. Chavez, “Si Se Puede” Scholarship and has awarded six tuition free scholarships at the annual Gala.
+In October 14, 2015, the Lupe Ramos-Montigny “Si Se Puede” Legacy Endowed Scholarship was established at Grand Valley State University.
+Eleven scholarships of $3,000 have been awarded to date.
+On October 20, 2016, Aquinas College awarded their first Cesar E. Chavez four-year scholarship.
+So the marvelous work continuous with the seed that was planted in the year 2000!
 Many volunteers have come and gone but Ms. Ramos-Montigny keeps her eye on the prize . . . the students.

 Ms. Ramos-Montigny has labored as well in state politics with bountiful results.
-She was the organizing force behind the Michigan Democratic Hispanic/Latino Caucus where she served as the chairperson for seven (7) years.
+She was the organizing force behind the Michigan Democratic Hispanic/Latino Caucus where she served as the chairperson for seven years.
 In 2002, she was elected to chair the Kent County Democratic Party and successfully served as the first Latina.
 In 2003, she became the first Latina to become the second vice-chair for the Michigan Democratic Party.
-She is still serving in this capacity.
-In November 06, 2012, she was elected to serve as a member of the Michigan State Board of Education with 1,919,047 votes of confidence.
+She has attended numerous DNC National Conventions.
+On November 06, 2012, she was elected to an eight-year term on the Michigan State Board of Education with 1,919,047 votes of confidence.

-Ms. Ramos Montigny retired from the classroom on June 30, 2008 but not from family, community or politics.
-She has a son, Gerard, Insurance Broker, Illustration Specialist and a daughter, Irma, Mechanical and Manufacturing Engineer.
-She is the very proud grandmother of Amelia Rose, 3 1/2 years old.
+Hon.
+Lupe Ramos-Montigny retired from the classroom on June 30, 2008, but not from family, community or politics.
+She has a son, Gérard, who is an Insurance Broker and Illustration Specialist and a daughter, Irma, a Mechanical and Manufacturing Engineer.
+She is the very proud grandmother of Amelia Rose and Logan Frederick.